vechain/app-hub/README.md

 7. One application per submission

 ## Adding your app
-To add your application , it required you to create your app details and make a pull request for the maintainers to review your app and merge into AppHub.
+To add your application, you need to create your app details and make a pull request for the maintainers to review your app and merge into AppHub.

 Recommended workflow:
 - Fork the AppHub